branhoff/python_class_102/IDE_exercises/project-09/README.md

 game.make_move('a4','a4') #this will pass the Red's turn and return True
 ```

 The file must be named: **JanggiGame.py** and it should not contain any test code outside the main() function.
-Your code for this project should **not** be made public, in any manner, until after the term has ended.